SergiyStoyan/CliverRoutines/README.md

 Cliver.Log

 ### Description
-It provides such featues like:
+It provides such features like:
 - thread-safe;
 - (option) writting log files per thread;
 - (option) writting logs in sessions that an app can open and close many times during its work;